 Here are some highlights from the line-up, spotted at Felt’s European launch near Weisbaden in Germany.

-We’ll add regional prices as they come through.
+We’ll add US and AUS prices as they come through.

 The Compulsion 10 is the top-end enduro machine from the Californian brand